fuzzygroup/blog/resume.md

 B.S., Cum Laude, 3.4 GPA, University of Bridgeport, May 1990.
 Major in Management.
 Selected as the year’s “Best Management Student” (1989/1990 academic year).
 Dean’s List for last two years of college.

 ## Books Written and Other Things

-Blogging Essentials by O'Reilly & Associates, 2002.
+* Blogging Essentials by O'Reilly & Associates, 2002.
-The Digital Publishing Construction Kit by John Wiley & Sons, 1996.
+* The Digital Publishing Construction Kit by John Wiley & Sons, 1996.

-Innumerable blog posts, speaking engagements (including ApacheCon) and other public appearances.
+* Blogging since 2002; Innumerable blog posts; Speaking engagements (including ApacheCon) and other public appearances.